AxelLarssonn/AxelLarssonn/README.md

 👋 Hi, I’m Axel Larsson

 I’m a dedicated software developer passionate about crafting elegant and scalable solutions.
-With expertise in Python, JavaScript, C++, and C#, I specialize in creating impactful applications that solve real-world problems.
+With expertise in Python, JavaScript, Java, C++, and C, I specialize in creating impactful applications that solve real-world problems.

 🚀 Currently Exploring: